 Knife recovered from Westmont Hilltop Elementary student; third incident this month

 Apr.
-25—JOHNSTOWN, Pa. — For the third time this month, a knife was recovered from a Westmont Hilltop student.
+26—For the third time this month, a knife was recovered from a Westmont Hilltop student.

 Monday's incident occurred in the elementary school and was reported through the Safe2Say program.